-Anathea Chino (Acoma Pueblo) is a queer Indigenous woman working to create pathways that ensure women of color and Indigenous women are visible and represented in the U.S. political landscape and in movements for gender and social justice.
+Anathea Chino (Acoma Pueblo) is a queer Indigenous woman working to create pathways that ensure women of color, queer people, and Indigenous people are visible and represented in the U.S. political landscape.

-Anathea has more than 15 years of experience as a political strategist, fundraiser, and operative at the tribal, state, and national levels.
-Anathea co-founded and is the Executive Director of Advance Native Political Leadership, a first-of-its-kind project, to address the underrepresentation of Native Americans in local and state elected leadership, with a focus on increasing inclusion and visibility of Indigenous women in the political landscape.
-For the last six years, she led fundraising efforts as the Advancement Director for UltraViolet, a national advocacy organization that drives feminist cultural and political change.
+Anathea has more than 17 years of experience as a political strategist, fundraiser, and operative at the tribal, state, and national levels.
+Anathea co-founded and is the Executive Director of Advance Native Political Leadership, the first and only national Native organization aimed at addressing the underrepresentation of Native Americans in local and state elected leadership.
+Previously, she worked at UltraViolet, Democracy Alliance, and Neiman Marcus.

 Anathea was selected for She The People’s 20 for 2020, a list highlighting women of color in politics to watch in 2020.
 She currently serves on the national Board of Directors and Advisory Boards of Americans for Indian Opportunity, California Native Vote Project, Emergent Fund, and Inclusv.
 Anathea is a Co-Principal for the Women’s Democracy Lab, Co-Founder of Indigenous Women Rise, 6; and a founding Board Member and former President of Emerge New Mexico.
 Anathea is also a Co-Founder of Indigenous Women Rise, a project formed to bring over 1,000 Indigenous women to the historic Women’s March in 2016; and a founding Board Member and former President of Emerge New Mexico.
 She also serves as a Mentor for the Fannie Lou Hamer Fellowship through the Sandler Phillips Center.
 During rare free moments, you can find Anathea adventuring with her partner, their six year old, and their adorable dog.